sandialabs/halucinator/doc/tutorial/2_run_uart_example.md

 ```

 The most relevant portions of the code to understand `main` are above.
 You
-will notice is sends `aTxStartMessage`, then reads `RXBUFFERSIZE` characters
+will notice it sends `aTxStartMessage`, then reads `RXBUFFERSIZE` characters
 into aRxBuffer, writes it back out the UART, and then writes `aTxEndMessage`.
 If
 at any point there is an error, it calls `Error_Handler` and turns on `LED3`.